lucasjellema/tech-radar-prototype2/development-log.md

 - template/radar configuration editing for templates or viewpoint configurations ; "template" selector is now populated with both tenmplates and viewpoints
 - define meta-model in sampleData.js (start for object type technology and ratingtype technologyAdoption)
 - populate dropdown select lists in blip editor from meta-model data
+- derive display value in blip property viewer using meta model allowable values (where available)

 ## March 22nd